 - access to markets.

 Pivotal to its success has been the construction of six for-profit Farmer Centres, which provide access to training, machinery, quality inputs and new financial services, as well as facilitation of contracts with national and international buyers.

-Growing Together has worked through 100 different volunteers – including corporate, national, international and youth volunteers.
+Growing Together has already worked with 100 different volunteers – including corporate, national, international and youth volunteers.
 This unique way of working and collaborating enables us to create change.
-Our 2015 research with the Institute of Development Studies showed that by using different volunteering models, programmes can better reach marginalised communities by promoting community ownership and agency.
+Research carried out with the Institute of Development Studies showed that by using different volunteering models, programmes can better reach marginalised communities by promoting community ownership and agency.

-We are transitioning from a funded project to Joikko - a self-financing social business that is sustainable and scalable.
+We are transitioning from a funded project to Joikko - a self-financing social business that is sustainable and scaleable.

 We're working in collaboration with Bank Asia who are providing financial services to farmers through the centres, Berenschot and Accenture Development Partnerships who are supporting the franchise business modelling, G&S Communications who are working on the brand development and Grant Thornton who are providing legal advice.

 VSO is at the heart of this cross-sector collaboration – brokering and convening relationships and ensuring that at every stage, all stakeholders have the wellbeing of farmers at the centre of what they are doing.

 The social franchise will work through a growing network of Farmer Centres that will be held to account through a standard catalogue of fee- and no fee-based services.

 Farmer centres are run by Farmer Centre Entrepreneurs and are supported by mobile agri-entrepreneurs who take the services up 5km out into the villages to ensure no one is left behind.
 Central to the model is the nested value chain concept that encourages investments in farming communities that benefit the whole market system.

 To date, we’ve established 230 farmer groups and 45 youth groups.
 These meet monthly to discuss the social and agricultural issues that are affecting them.